dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 The goal is to build a real mental model instead of outsourcing it to autocomplete.
 It’s very "understand the thing, don’t just trust the abstraction."

 I find that mix really compelling: high-leverage tab completion for production work, almost monastic manual typing for learning.
-And I keep wondering whether I should push myself in that direction—less "prompt in a side pane," more "use completions as a compressed spec," plus explicit "no LLMs, just type" time when I’m adding new primitives to my brain.
+And I keep wondering whether I should push myself in that direction (less "prompt in a side pane", more "use completions as a compressed spec") plus explicit "no LLMs, just type" time when I’m adding new primitives to my brain.

 ## Dan Abramov and the Anti-Learning Vibe